HeardLibrary/digital-scholarship/computer/command-windows.md

 Flags are a common feature of the Windows command line and the Linux shell.
 So if you are a current or former Mac or Linux user, they should be familiar.
 Windows has another way to control the behavior of an application that is NOT found in the Linux command line: *switches*.
 Switches behave an a similar manner to flags, but their syntax is different.

 In the Windows shell, switches are generally a single letter and are preceeded with a forward slash.
-We saw the "bare listing" switch `/b` in an example above.
+We saw the "bare listing" switch `/b` in an `dir` command example above.
 The behaviors of switches and flags are similar.
 You can follow a command by multiple switches separated by spaces.
 Switches can also have arguments, but their use is somewhat inconsistent.
 Sometimes switch arguments come immediately after the switch with no space and sometimes they are separated by a space.
 Sometimes switches come before the argument of the main command and sometimes they come after it.

 Because of the inconsistent use of switches, you need to look at the documentation to see the exact syntax for how switches are used for a particular command.
 For many Windows commands, you can get help by following the command with `/?`.
+You can also usually find the syntax easily by doing a web search.

 You may have noticed that the syntax for running programs is similar to the shell commands.
 That's because at their hearts, shell commands are really just programs.